 Our bespoke training packages are designed and priced with transparency so that you know exactly what you will receive and what you will pay for it up front.

-We deliver accredited and professional development courses for organisations supporting a variety of needs, such as mental health, children and young people, LGBTQ+, disabled people, BAME groups, veterans, older people, those in poverty and homeless people.
+We deliver professional development courses for organisations supporting a variety of needs, such as mental health, children and young people, LGBTQ+, disabled people, BAME groups, veterans, older people, those in poverty and homeless people.
 We also develop and deliver bespoke training programmes for advice organisations seeking to expand into advocacy provision, such as the CAB.

 Bespoke in-house training can be discussed and developed to suit any need relevant to advocacy.